KryptonWorld/bftDpos/README.md

    * The producer validates the block based on the ```global_state```

 The above procedure effective implements the two-message BFT system.
-For instance, each block is confirmed if it receives two message from a producer who confirms it directly or indirectly.
-Irreverisbility requires least 2/3 producers' confirmation.
+For instance, each block is confirmed if it receives two messages from a producer who confirms it directly or indirectly.
+Irreverisbility requires at least 2/3 producers' confirmations.
 This is BFT.